-All units have a decor matching fitted bedspread enclosed as part of the standard package.
-The recommended cleaning instructions for this spread are Dry Clean Only.
+Your unit may have a decor matching quilted bedspread with a pillow shams and an accent pillow enclosed as part of the standard package.
+The recommended cleaning instructions for this spread are DRY CLEAN ONLY.
 The materials that make up the spread may have been treated, and dry cleaning will preserve this treatment.